- Table of Contents

 Identify Your Target Audience

 Consider who you enjoy working with the most.
-Do you find joy in educating school groups, and making complex topics accessible and fun for younger audiences?
+Do you enjoy educating school groups, and making complex topics accessible and fun for younger audiences?
 Or do you prefer leading tours for adult travellers, where you can engage in more in-depth discussions and offer detailed insights?
-Understanding your preferred audience can help you narrow down the type of guiding that suits you best.
+Understanding your preferred audience can help you narrow down the type of guidance that suits you best.
 For instance, guiding in museums, parks, or cultural tours with hands-on activities might be ideal if you enjoy interacting with families and children.
 On the other hand, adventure or historical guiding could be your niche if you prefer working with adventurous adults or specialised groups, such as birdwatchers or history enthusiasts.

 Seek Feedback and Observe Reactions

-Pay attention to the feedback you receive from your guests and how they respond during tours.
+Please pay attention to the feedback you receive from your guests and how they respond during tours.
 Do they often compliment your knowledge and enthusiasm for certain subjects?
 Are they particularly engaged when you discuss specific topics, like local history or nature conservation?
 Observing which parts of your tours resonate most with your audience can provide valuable insights into your strengths as a guide.
 If you frequently receive positive feedback about your storytelling during historical tours, this might indicate that you have a natural affinity for historical guiding.
 Alternatively, if guests are particularly impressed by your ability to navigate challenging terrain or explain ecological concepts, you might be well-suited to adventure or nature guiding.

 Reflecting on these aspects can help you better understand which type of tour guide aligns with your strengths, interests, and the experiences you want to create for your guests.
 This self-awareness is key to choosing a guiding niche where you can thrive and provide exceptional tours that leave lasting impressions on travellers.